hneemann/yagi/README.md

 deal with such a situation without the usage of generics?
 Copy and Paste is not a good idea because the result is hard to maintain.
 Using the empty interface and throwing away all the compilers type checking is also not a good idea.
-Or you can rewrite the code with the empty interface and implement a wrapper for each type which does all the boxing and unboxing from and to the empty interface?
+Or you can rewrite the code with the empty interface and implement a wrapper for each type which does all the boxing and unboxing from and to the empty interface.

 Using templates like in C++ seems to be hard to debug if there goes something wrong because you can not see which code is generated on the fly.
-(But I'm not a experienced C++ programmer so maybe I'm wrong!)
+(But I'm not a C++ programmer so maybe I'm wrong!)

 What I would like to do is to keep my code nearly unchanged and generate implementations for other types based on the existing code.
 If this file is generated I can inspect it in detail if something goes wrong.
 If there is no other way I can also modify the file to fix a problem.
-If I do so, the code is hard to maintain in the future, but it is possible.
+This is not a good idea: The code is hard to maintain in the future, but it its possible if neccesary.

 ###Former work